-8.3.5 EN/UVLO
+8.3.4 EN/UVLO

 As an input pin, it controls both the ON/OFF state of the internal MOSFET and that of the external blocking FET.
 In its high state, the internal MOSFET is enabled and charging begins for the gate of external FET.
-A low on this pin will turn off the internal MOSFET and pull the gate of the external FET to GND via the built-in discharge resistor.
+A low on this pin turns off the internal MOSFET and pull the gate of the external FET to GND via the built-in discharge resistor.
 High and Low levels are specified in the parametric table of the datasheet.
-The EN/UVLO pin is also used to clear a thermal shutdown latch in the TPS259230 by toggling this pin $(H \rightarrow L)$.
+The EN/UVLO pin is also used to clear a thermal shutdown latch in the TPS259250/60 by toggling this pin $(H\rightarrow L)$.

-The internal de-glitch delay on EN/UVLO falling edge is intentionally kept low (1 us typical) for quick detection of power failure.
-When used with a resistor divider from supply to EN/UVLO to GND, power-fail detection on EN/UVLO helps in quick turn-off of the BFET driver, thereby stopping the flow of reverse current (see typical application diagram, Figure 43).
+The internal de-glitch delay on EN/UVLO falling edge is intentionally kept low (1 μs typical) for quick detection of power failure.
 For applications where a higher de-glitch delay on EN/UVLO is desired, or when the supply is particularly noisy, it is recommended to use an external bypass capacitor from EN/UVLO to GND.

-The device continuously monitors the load current and keeps it limited to the value programmed by R{ILIM}.
-After start-up event and during normal operation, current limit is set to I{OI} (over-load current limit).
+The device continuously monitors the load current and keeps it limited to the value programmed by R{ILIM} .
+After start-up event and during normal operation, current limit is set to I{OL} (over-load current limit).